 The various points of evidence came from the apostolic gospels (mentioned above) only gave the Trinity greater apparent authority — at least, in the eyes of those who supported it.
 Opponents used other scriptures (e.g. “the Father is greater than I,” Jn 14:28) to attack it, and they considered their evidence just as authoritative.

-A point which cannot be missed here is that, in the early 4th century when the Trinity was first thought out, it was not the intended goal.
-Instead, the goal was to support a christology (in Athanasius’ case, the orthodox or Alexandrine; in the Arians’ case, the Samosatene/Arian doctrine).
-Attempting to understand the nature of God was actually secondary to the real effort, which was to bash one's theological opponents.
+A point which cannot be missed here is that, in the early 4th century when the Trinity was first thought out, it was not the intended goal to establish a whole new doctrine.
+Instead, the goal was to support a Christology (in Athanasius’ case, the orthodox or Alexandrine; in the Arians’ case, the Samosatene/Arian doctrine).
+Attempting to understand the nature of God was actually secondary to the actual effort, which was to bash one’s theological opponents.

 Athanasius had a turbulent career, wrestling not only with his own see of Alexandria (which, for several generations after Nicaea, remained home to many Arians, who fought with him and even expelled him a couple of times), but with Christian thinkers in other regions who either opposed him, or else supported his orthodoxy but wished to go about it differently.
 The idea of a mysterious, inexplicable divine Trinity wasn’t without its critics, in the 4th century.